Frequently Asked Questions

 Reporting provides insight into critical aspects of a business like sales and staff performance.
 This list of frequently asked questions focuses on different types of reports available in BackOffice.

-Here, we answer common questions that will help you become familiar with the different gift card options and the setup process.
+Here, we answer questions to help you become more familiar with gift cards, gift certificates, and deposits.

 Advanced Topics & Integrations